2011 Singapore League Cup

-The 2011 Singapore League Cup will be held between 19 and 30 July.
+The 2011 Singapore League Cup was held between 19 and 30 July.
 The draw was held on Friday, 1 July 2011 in Singapore.
-The matches are played on a one match basis.
+The matches were played on a one match basis.

-The Young Lions have opted out of participation in view of their impending involvement in the inaugural AFF Under-23 tournament in Indonesia during the period of the competition.
+The Young Lions opted out of participation in view of their impending involvement in the inaugural AFF Under-23 tournament in Indonesia during the period of the competition.